-Figure 1 shows how these various costs are projected to change over time, using a 200 horsepower tractor purchased new for $125,000 as an example.
-Costs are calculated using methods approved by the American Society of Agricultural Engineers (ASAE).
+Figure 1 shows how these various costs are projected to change over time, using a 250 horsepower tractor purchased new for $200,000 as an example.
+Costs are calculated using methods approved by the American Society of Agricultural and Biological Engineers (ASABE).
 Total costs decline rapidly during the first few years, then rise gradually.

 The decision to replace an item of farm machinery can be made for several reasons.

 Cost minimization.
 The standard rule for minimizing the long-run cost of equipment is to make a change when the annualized total cost of owning and operating the machine begins to increase.
-In the example shown in Figure 1, this happens in about the 10th year of ownership.
+In the example shown in Figure 1, this happens in about the ninth year of ownership.
 At this point repair costs begin to increase faster than depreciation and interest costs decrease.
 However, the rate at which total costs rise is often very gradual.
-In this case, the total cost in year 10 is estimated to be $29,846 while the cost by the time the tractor is 15 years old is only $30,450.
+In this case, the total cost in year nine is estimated to be $35,706 while the cost by the time the tractor is 15 years old is only $36,896.